Sexual Assault Survivors' Rights Act: Section 3

 "DOJ must establish a working group to develop, coordinate, and disseminate best practices regarding the care and treatment of sexual assault survivors and the preservation of forensic evidence.
 The working group must report its findings and recommended actions."

 Influence

 A bill for sexual assault survivors' rights was created by Amanda Nguyen and her nonprofit organization Rise, after her experience as a survivor navigating the criminal justice system in Massachusetts.
 The introduction of the Senate bill S.2613 was paired with a Funny or Die video and a Change.org petition to raise awareness about the issue using an unconventional method.
 The video went viral and helped usher 100,000 signatures to the petition within days.
 Actress Erin Richards starred in the video.
-Other influencers have been outspoken about their support, including actress Patricia Arquette, author Junot Diaz, actor George Takei, actress Gina Rodriguez, and actress Tatiana Maslany.
+Other influencers have been outspoken about their support, including actress Patricia Arquette, author Junot Díaz, actor George Takei, actress Gina Rodriguez, and actress Tatiana Maslany.
 On June 26, 2018, Nguyen and actor Terry Crews testified before the U.S. Senate Judiciary Committee on the implementation and next steps of the Act.